arijkhlifi/Bi__Project/README.md

 3. **Data Visualization and Analysis:** Leveraging Power BI to create insightful data visualizations and conduct comprehensive analysis.

 This project showcases our ability to handle the entire data lifecycle, from data acquisition to meaningful insights.
+# 1- ETL
+This project utilizes ETL (Extract, Transform, Load) to process and prepare data for analysis.
+Python scripts, detailed in the accompanying PDF, were used to extract data from various sources, transform it into a consistent format, and load it into the designated data storage.
+This ETL process is fundamental for ensuring data quality and enabling accurate and insightful analysis.